directdrivewheels

 +

 Yes, but with a caveat.
 On Xbox it has no real direct-drive competition near its price, so it's an easy recommendation.
-On PC the Moza R9 V3 and Moza R5 have caught up on feel for similar money, so the CSL DD's value case is about the Fanatec ecosystem rather than raw force feedback per dollar.
+On PC the Moza R9 V3 and Moza R5 have caught up on feel for similar money, so the CSL DD's value case is about the Fanatec catalogue rather than raw force feedback per dollar.
 Note: the CSL DD is not licensed for PlayStation.
 If you race on PS5, you need Fanatec's Gran Turismo DD Pro instead.

 Is the CSL DD better than the Moza R5?